-Meissen vase with a lid, decorated with a lizard and floral ornament.
+Meissen vase with lid, adorned with a lizard and floral ornament.

 Meissen (Meissen)

-Meissen vase with a lid, decorated with a lizard and floral ornament.
+Meissen vase with lid, adorned with a lizard and floral ornament.

 Description